-The main thing to take notice of is that once the temperatures get into the 40°’s and 30°’s all products take noticeably longer to dissolve graffiti.
+The main thing to remember is when temperatures fall into the 40°'s and 30°'s, spray paints, inks and crayons take much longer to dissolve.

-Dwell times need to be 2-3 times longer to yield the same results, and it’s often helpful to leave product on much longer than that.
+When working with Bare Brick Stone & Masonry Graffiti Remover or Sensitive Surface Graffiti Remover, dwell times sometimes need to be 2-3 times longer to yield the same results.
+It's often helpful to leave your remover on much longer than that before rinsing.

-It helps to keep the product indoors and even inside the car so that the products are at room temperature when you apply them.
+It also helps to keep our products indoors and even inside the car before applying them, so they are at room temperature when you're ready to use them.

 3 Golden Rules